Ralph and Terry Kovel: Odd facts about the Kovels

 Viktor Schreckengost, who made the famous Jazz bowl, an art deco masterpiece, was a local friend who lived nearby.

-The Kovels have collected everything from American art pottery to Holt Howard ceramics to printed textiles to furniture and enamels.
-Most unusual collection, produce stickers like the colorful ones on bananas that say "4011," the UPC code for standard yellow bananas.
+The Kovels collected a variety of items from American art pottery to Holt Howard ceramics to printed textiles to furniture and enamels.
+One of their more unusual collections, produce stickers like the ones on bananas that say "4011," the Universal Price Code for standard yellow bananas.

 Other

 Ralph and Terry Kovel have been senior members of the American Society of Appraisers and have served as expert witnesses in court cases.
 They have taught adult education classes at Case Western Reserve University and John Carroll University.